Exit interviews are interviews conducted with departing employees, just before they leave.

 This is another good reason for thinking properly about the exit procedure, and for properly organising some form of exit interview process.

-For organizations large and small, exit interviews therefore provide lots of advantages and opportunities:
+For organisations of all sizes, exit interviews therefore provide lots of advantages and opportunities:

 - They provide an opportunity to 'make peace' with disgruntled employees, who might otherwise leave with vengeful intentions.